Do you want to know how to self-publish a book or an ebook?

 You will never know unless you try and see what happens,

-You have an interesting theory, especially a grand conspiracy theory, and you have told everyone you know.
+Perhaps you have an interesting theory, especially a grand conspiracy theory, and you have told everyone you know.

 It doesn’t matter what your specialized knowledge is about.